AcademySoftwareFoundation/OpenColorIO/docs/api/c_colorspace.rst

 corresponding to: physical capture devices (known cameras, scanners), and internal 'convenience' spaces (such as scene linear, logarithmic).

-*ColorSpaces* are specific to a particular image precision (float32, uint8, etc.), and the set of ColorSpaces that provide equivalent mappings (at different precisions) are referred to as a 'family'.

 **class ColorSpace**

 .. tabs::